How to Tame and Sort Your Papers and Documents

 - DMAchoice–great mail manager with a $2 fee every 10 years

-If you have paperwork already and just want to save it.
-Scan it (if you have one available with your printer) and then file the scan to a desktop folder.
-I suggest purchasing a flash drive or SD card and saving your scans on this so that you don’t use too much of your drive or computer’s memory.
+If you have paperwork already and just want to save it, scan it (if you have one available with your printer) and file it in a desktop folder.

 - Google Drive — free